 - Nectarine or Peach.
 Nectarines belong to the family of peaches that don’t have a fuzzy appearance, so they have the same planting rules.
 They can withstand winters, but they don’t in environments with lots of spring frost.
 The Clingstone type has pits that stick to the fruit and are better suited for cooking, whereas the freestone pits detach easily and are the choice for eating fresh.

 - Apricot.
 They are not so different from peaches.
 Apricots are another fantastic addition to the quick-growing and producing fruit tree.
 Apricots grow well through most of the continental US, but they have a certain number of “chill hours for which they must be below 45 degrees.
 These trees need more nutrients, but they’ll provide a very healthy, delicious item to your fruit salad.

 - Pomegranate.
 These fruits are known for having valuable nutrients.
 Like citrus plants, pomegranates grow in warmer regions, but they can also be grown as potted plants.
 They are tolerant of drought, which is a good thing.

 - Apple.
 Known as the majestic fruit is also fast-growing and provides abundant harvest.
-Planting more types of apple is good because it improves the pollination.
+Planting more types of apples is good because it improves pollination.
 A sapling can grow and bear fruit as early as a couple of years after being planted.